What Is Zero-Based Budgeting and How Does It Work?

 Zero-Based Budgeting vs. Other Budgeting Methods

-The 50/30/20 budget recommends spending 50% of your income on necessities like housing, food, clothing and transportation, 30% toward things you want and 20% on savings and paying off debt.
-Although this is an easy budget to follow, it doesn’t allow for much flexibility or prioritizing debt repayment and savings.
+The 50/30/20 budget recommends spending 50% of your income on necessities like housing, food and transportation, 30% on wants and 20% on savings and paying off debt.

-The right budget for you is the one you will actually use.
+Ultimately, the right budget for you is the one you will actually use.
 If a zero-based budget works for you, use it.
 If not, find another budget option that does.
-The important thing is to make sure you are spending your money according to what is important to you and that you know where your money is going.
+The important thing is to make sure you know where your money needs to go and that it actually gets there.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.